NunoSempere/rosenrot-browser/src/plugins/adblock/README.md

 1. **Web Extension** (`librosenrot-adblock.so`) - A shared library loaded by WebKit into the web process.
 It intercepts all HTTP requests and checks them against the filter rules.

-2. **URI Tester** (`ephy-uri-tester.c`) - The filter matching engine, adapted from Epiphany/GNOME Web browser.
+2. **URI Tester** (`uri-tester.c`) - The filter matching engine, adapted from Epiphany/GNOME Web browser.
 It parses EasyList-format filter rules and matches URLs against them.

 ## Installation